Ecco-SC/Ecco/README.md

 And if you're a plugin developer, you could try to communicate with Ecco's data and invoke the script system within your plugin.

 >  ** NOTE **: This is not an open-source software, since I hold the full rights to this project.
 With that being said, I'm always glad with people using this plugin as long as it's not for commercial use.
 (Like, donation to your server is fine, but you're not supposed to add their in-game balance / items that may break the experience of gameplay for this.)

+## New Features

+1. Can be used `.` as a separator to add multi-level submenu in the echo script `name` keyvalue.

+   Example:

+        in test.echo, you could write:
+            name: a.b.c.d.e.f.g.h.i.j.k.l.m.n.o.p.q.r.s.t.u.v.w.x.y.z.9mm Ammobox
+            cost: 3
+            give ammo_9mmbox

+    this name will add a~z multi-level submenu

+    `category` is no longer necessary, it's a deprecated key in echo scripts, but if a scripts contain `category` key, plugin will combine `category` keyvalue and `name` keyvalue;

+    Example:

+            name: aaa.bbb.ccc.9mm
+            category: 1337
+            cost: 3
+            give ammo_9mmbox

+    The plugin will combine two keyvalue to `1337.aaa.bbb.ccc.9mm` for parsing.